Compliance is a key to environmental and

 air and water quality.
 Compliance is essential to environmental

-and public health protection—and DEP's objective is to resolve
+and public health protection—and DEP's objective is to

-violations of Florida's environmental requirements effectively
+resolve violations of Florida's environmental requirements

-Being 'in compliance' means obtaining the proper written
+Being "in compliance" means obtaining the proper written

 authorization to conduct an activity, if specific permission is